cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 * Package.json in the root project directory
 * es6 code in src
 * transpiled code in lib
-* babel is required to transpile the `dev-site-config/build` folder at webpack time.
-Specifically the `@babel/plugin-syntax-dynamic-import` plugin must be enabled to support code splitting.
+* babel 7.5 is required to transpile the `dev-site-config/build` folder at webpack time.

 ### Running terra-dev-site